GUIDELINES FOR STANDARDS OF PROFESSIONAL RESPONSIBILITY FOR ARBITRATORS IN MANDATORY EMPLOYMENT ARBITRATION

 The word “arbitrator” as used in the Guidelines applies to any individual, irrespective of specific title, who serves in an impartial capacity in a covered arbitration dispute procedure that confers authority to decide issues or to make formal recommendations.
 The Guidelines are not designed to apply to mediation, conciliation, or other procedures in which the third party is not authorized in advance to make decisions or recommendations, except as specifically provided for in Section 2.E.
 These Guidelines do not apply to partisan representatives on tripartite boards.
 The Guidelines do not supersede applicable laws or arbitration rules of an administrative agency to which the parties have agreed, and should be read in conjunction with other rules of ethics.
 They do not establish new or additional grounds for judicial review of arbitration awards.
 The Guidelines do not authorize or permit any organization adopting or applying the Guidelines, or any internal tribunal of such an organization, to review arbitration awards on their merits.

 SECTION 1.
-ARBITRATOR'S QUALIFICATIONS AND RESPONSIBILITIES TO THE PROFESSION
+ARBITRATOR’S QUALIFICATIONS AND RESPONSIBILITES TO THE PROFESSION

 A. General Qualifications

-impartiality, and general competence in employment law and management of employment
+- Essential personal qualifications of an arbitrator include honesty, integrity, impartiality, and general competence in employment law and management of employment arbitration issues.

 B. Qualifications for Special Cases